Cortisone shots for acne

 What does it do?

 Cortisone can dramatically reduce inflammation and speed up wound healing.
 With cystic acne lesions, healing usually begins immediately.
 Despite doctors regularly using cortisone in a local manner to help one acne lesion at a time, no studies have ever been performed on these local cortisone injections with regards to acne lesion healing.
 However, two studies in 1954 evaluated the effect of intravenous cortisone on acne as a whole.
 One study showed that intravenous cortisone reduced acne in all six patients who were enrolled.2 The other study reported that systemic cortisone reduced acne in only 5 of 17 patients studied, although they did not report how cortisone was administered.3 Both of these studies used a very small sample size and are outdated, so the results should be interpreted with caution.
 Despite this lack of published evidence that supports the use of local cortisone shots to treat acne, in the real world, dermatologists routinely use cortisone shots with consistently good results.

 What are the side effects?

-How do I prevent cysts and nodules in the first place?
+How do I prevent nodules and cysts in the first place?

 Cortisone shots cannot be used as preventative treatment, so other preventative measures must be taken.
-Proper topical treatment can prevent cysts and nodules from forming in the first place.
-If you have an extreme case of acne which is deeply scarring and widespread, you may wish to learn more about Accutane (isotretinoin).
+Proper topical treatment can prevent nodules and cysts from forming in the first place.
+If you have an extreme case of acne that is deeply scarring and widespread, you may wish to learn more about Accutane (isotretinoin).